Fisher Homestead (Lewes, Delaware)

-Fisher Homestead, also known as Cedarcroft Farm, is a historic home located near Lewes, Sussex County, Delaware.
-It dates to about 1850, and is a two-story, single-pile, center-hall plan dwelling with wood pilasters at the corners in the Greek Revival style.
+Fisher Homestead, also known as Cedarcroft Farm, is a historic home located near Lewes, in Sussex County, Delaware.
+Dating to around 1850, it is a two-story, single-pile, center-hall plan dwelling with wood pilasters at the corners, designed in the Greek Revival style.
 It has a gable roof and is sheathed in cedar shingles.
 It has an original one-story, three bay rear wing, and a two-story wing raised to that height in the early 1900s.

 It was added to the National Register of Historic Places in 1980.